Rav Kook Torah

 Intolerance, Ignorance, and Iniquity

-Rabbi Yossi went even further.
-He warned that scholars who study alone are liable to acquire three negative traits: intolerance, ignorance, and sin.
+Rabbi Yossi went further still.
+He warned that scholars who study in isolation are liable to acquire three destructive traits: intolerance, ignorance, and sin.

 What is so terrible about studying by oneself?

-Secondly, scholars who study alone or in small groups will not succeed in properly analyzing matters of faith and fundamental Torah views.
-In terms of these basic subjects, such reclusive scholars remain ignorant and misinformed.
+Second, scholars who study alone or in small groups risk failing to properly understand matters of faith and fundamental Torah views.
+In these essential areas, they will remain ignorant and uninformed.

 Torah of Life